Sienci-Labs/Resources/vortex/vx-mounting-your-vortex.md

 <em>An additional 4 screws will be used for the mounting track extension.</em>

-As a last step, you’ll most likely want to loosen the screws on your router mount and <strong>slide your router upwards</strong> so it sits higher.
+As a last step, you’ll most likely want to loosen the screws on your router mount and <b>slide your router upwards</b> so it sits higher.
 Since most of the work we’ll be doing with the Vortex will demand that your cutting bits sit about twice as high as normal, it’s convenient and sometimes necessary to raise where your router sits inside the router mount.

 <img class="aligncenter wp-image-5609 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/6.p23_RaiseMount-850x451.jpg" alt="" width="850" height="451" />

-<strong>Well done!</strong> Now that we’re finished with assembly, you’ll find a few parts remaining unassembled.
+<b>Well done!</b> Now that we’re finished with assembly, you’ll find a few parts remaining unassembled.
 They are for you to use with your Vortex.

 <img class="aligncenter size-medium wp-image-5735" src="https://resources.sienci.com/wp-content/uploads/2023/08/Operational-Tools-850x850.jpg" alt="" width="850" height="850" />